marewi/finding_a_point/README.md

 ### TODOs
 - [x] dynamic start
-    - solving substraction problem
+    - [ ] solving substraction problem
+- [ ] find optimal sequence of pictures for training model (maybe new epsilon for each picture)
-- train policy for each group of points (e.g. for each logo)
+- [ ] train policy for each group of points (e.g. for each logo)
-- testing other algorithms instead of q-learning
+- [ ] testing other algorithms instead of q-learning

 environment implementaion inspired by